-- I: Your preference of introversion means you are energized by things within yourself like your thoughts and ideas.
-Because you don't need to interact with others, you tend to be reserved.
+- I: As an introvert, you are energized by things within yourself, like your thoughts and ideas.
+Because interactions with others aren't a priority, you tend to be reserved.

 - N: When you receive information, you process it using your intuition rather than your senses.
-You can look beyond the details to see how they all fit together to make a whole.
-You can imagine the possibilities the future holds and you are inclined to take advantage of those opportunities.
+Your desire to look beyond the details to see how they all fit together to make a whole allows you to imagine the possibilities the future holds and take advantage of those opportunities.

-- F: You use your feelings and personal values to guide your decisions.
+- F: Your feelings and personal values guide your decisions.
 You understand and care about other people.

 - J: Your preference for a judging lifestyle indicates that you like things to be structured and orderly.
-Deadlines aren't a problem for you since you are adept at planning in advance to meet them.
+Deadlines aren't a problem because you are adept at planning for them.

-These are only preferences.
-They aren't absolutes.
-As mentioned earlier, all of us have both preferences in each pair, but exhibit one more strongly than the other.
-While you may prefer to energize, process information, make decisions or have a certain lifestyle, when situations call for you to do things differently, you can.
-In addition, your four preferences interact with each other.
-Finally, your preferences aren't static —they can change as you go through life.
+Remember, these are only preferences.
+They are not absolutes.
+Every human being favors one preference in each pair over the other but exhibits one more strongly.
+While you may prefer one way to energize, process information, and make decisions or have a certain lifestyle, when situations call for a different approach, you can do it.
+Finally, preferences aren't static —they can change as individuals go through life.

 Using Your Code to Help You Make Career-Related Decisions

 As an "N" you like developing and implementing new ideas, so look for careers that allow you to be an innovator.
-You should not disregard your feelings and values when choosing an occupation, because as an "F", you are guided by them.
+You should not disregard your feelings and values, because as an "F" you are guided by them.

 As someone who cares about and understands people, you might want to have a career in which you can help others.
-These factors could lead you toward the following careers: speech pathologist, dietitian or nutritionist, architect and translator or interpreter.
+Here are some options to explore:

-Consider your preferences for introversion and judging as well, especially when evaluating work environments.
+Think about your preferences for introversion (I) and judging (J) as well, especially when evaluating work environments.
 As someone who is self-motivated, look for opportunities where you can work independently.
-Independence shouldn't mean lack of structure.
-You prefer a structured environment so consider that when you decide whether a particular job is right for you
+Independence shouldn't mean a lack of structure.
+You prefer a structured environment so consider that when you decide whether to accept a job offer.